pgElephant/pg_stat_insights/docs/testing.md

 4. Test on all supported PostgreSQL versions
 5. Document in this file

-For detailed contribution guidelines, see [CONTRIBUTING.md](../CONTRIBUTING.md).
+For detailed contribution guidelines, see [Contributing Guide](contributing.md).

 ## Resources